surniaulula/wpsso-rrssb/README.md

 <p>WPSSO Ridiculously Responsive Social Sharing Buttons is an extension for the WPSSO Core plugin &mdash; which creates complete &amp; accurate meta tags and Schema markup from your content for social sharing, social media / SMO, search / SEO / rich cards, and more.</p>

-<p>The WPSSO RRSSB Free extension works with either the Free or Pro version of WPSSO Core.</p>
+<p>The WPSSO RRSSB Free extension works with either the Free or Pro version of WPSSO Core (Main Plugin).</p>

-<p>The <a href="https://wpsso.com/extend/plugins/wpsso-rrssb/?utm_source=wpssorrssb-readme-prereq">WPSSO RRSSB Pro extension</a> uses many WPSSO Core Pro (Main Plugin) features, which requires an active and licensed <a href="https://wpsso.com/?utm_source=wpssorrssb-readme-prereq">WPSSO Core Pro plugin</a>.</p>
+<p>The <a href="https://wpsso.com/extend/plugins/wpsso-rrssb/?utm_source=wpssorrssb-readme-prereq">WPSSO RRSSB Pro extension</a> uses many WPSSO Core Pro features, which requires an active and licensed <a href="https://wpsso.com/?utm_source=wpssorrssb-readme-prereq">WPSSO Core Pro plugin</a>.</p>

 <h3>Quick List of Features</h3>